AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-centric-data-api.md

 Asset identifier

 [optional] `string[] stream`
-Optional parameter consisting of the streams that you want to get data from.
+Optional parameter consisting of the streams that you want data from.

 ### Response
 The response includes a status code and a response body.